brotatotes/bht-automation/bht gen 1/Matthew/Chapter 13/Matthew 13 9 bht.md

 3. "The former would in this case imply the latter."

 ### Archibald T Robertson:
-1. "He that hath ears let him hear" - This phrase reminds us that listening and understanding are not passive actions, but require active engagement and openness to receive the message being conveyed.
+1. "He that hath ears let him hear" - This exhortation from Jesus reminds us that listening and understanding his teachings requires active engagement and openness.
+It emphasizes the importance of being receptive to his message and applying it to our lives.

-2. "It is comforting to teachers and preachers to observe that even Jesus had to exhort people to listen and understand his sayings" - This highlights the universal challenge of effective communication, even for Jesus himself.
-It encourages teachers and preachers to persevere in their efforts to convey their message clearly and to engage their audience.
+2. "It is comforting to teachers and preachers to observe that even Jesus had to exhort people to listen and understand his sayings" - This statement highlights the relatability of Jesus' experience as a teacher.
+It reminds us that even the Son of God faced challenges in effectively communicating his teachings, offering encouragement to those who may struggle in their own teaching or preaching endeavors.

-3. "His parables will bear the closest thought and are often enigmatical" - This emphasizes the depth and complexity of Jesus' parables, which require careful reflection and contemplation to fully grasp their meaning.
-It encourages readers to delve deeper into the teachings of Jesus and not to dismiss them as simple or superficial.
+3. "His parables will bear the closest thought and are often enigmatical" - This insight into Jesus' use of parables suggests that they require careful reflection and contemplation.
+It implies that there is depth and hidden meaning within his parables, inviting us to delve deeper into their significance and uncover the spiritual truths they contain.

 ### John Gill:
-1. "Who hath ears to hear, let him hear." - This phrase emphasizes the need for active listening and understanding, not just hearing with our physical ears.
-It calls for deep reflection and attention to the message being conveyed.
+1. "Not externally only, but internally; he that has ears given him to hear, so as to understand, let him make use of them."

-2. "He that has ears given him to hear, so as to understand, let him make use of them." - This quote highlights the responsibility of individuals to utilize the gift of understanding that they have been given.
-It encourages intentional engagement with the teachings and parables of Jesus.
+2. "It is a way of speaking used by Christ, when anything of moment was delivered, and not so easy to be understood, on purpose to quicken the attention of his auditors."

-3. "It is a way of speaking used by Christ...to quicken the attention of his auditors." - This statement explains the purpose behind Jesus' use of this phrase.
-It shows that Jesus intentionally used this language to captivate his listeners and provoke their curiosity, leading them to seek a deeper understanding of his teachings.
+3. "...and stir up in them a desire of understanding what was said."

 ## Generation Details